Pnau

-Pnau, stylised as PNAU, (Note: /pəˈnaʊ/ pə-NOW and /paːˈnaʊ/ pah-NOW are some accepted pronunciations of Pnau.
+Pnau (stylised in all caps) (Note: /pəˈnaʊ/ pə-NOW and /paːˈnaʊ/ pah-NOW are some accepted pronunciations of Pnau.
 The name is commonly accented to simulate the sound of a gunshot.
 Nick Littlemore explained the name was the result of an instance when he was speaking in tongues.
 After shouting gibberish for half an hour, Littlemore decided Pnau would be an appropriate band name.

 Another theory on the pronunciation, according to one interview with the pair, is "pah-nyeow".
 The group has on other occasions explained that the name "rhymes with meow".) are an Australian dance music trio originating from Sydney.
-The trio, a duo before 2016, consists of the musicians Nick Littlemore (vocals, production), Peter Mayes (guitar, production) and Sam Littlemore (production), with the latter joining in 2016.
+The duo consists of the musicians Nick Littlemore (vocals, production) and Peter Mayes (guitar, production), with Littlemore's brother Sam as a third member from 2016 to 2024.
 Pnau first gained recognition through their 1999 debut album Sambanova, which later won an ARIA Music Awards for Best Dance Release.
 Their third album, Pnau (2007), brought them further critical acclaim and success.
 Pnau is also recognised for a heavily publicised apprenticeship under the musician Elton John, who signed the duo after listening to the Pnau album.
-Several of Pnau's later projects have had John's involvement, such as the album Soft Universe and an album of Pnau recreations of Elton John's hits called Good Morning to the Night.
+Several of Pnau's later projects have had John's involvement, such as the 2011 album Soft Universe and an album of Pnau recreations of Elton John's hits called Good Morning to the Night, released in 2012.

 Apart from being a member of Pnau, Nick Littlemore also appears as one half of the project Empire of the Sun.
 In November 2016, the new line-up released "Chameleon", the first single from their album Changa.

 Biography

 1990s: Beginnings

-Pnau formed in Sydney, New South Wales by Littlemore and Mayes.
+Pnau formed in Sydney, New South Wales by Nick Littlemore and Peter Mayes.
 The two met at secondary school at the age of 12 and began performing together in the mid-1990s, initially playing acid, house music, and trance music.
 Littlemore recalled meeting Mayes when he was 10; "He tripped me over.
 We hated each other for a couple years and then we started sneaking out and going to raves when we were about 13 and we formed a bond over intense music."
 Littlemore and Mayes created their first album when they were in their mid-teens.
 "It was called Fractal Geometric Spaces Made of Light," Littlemore remembers, "Which is probably why it was never picked up."

 The duo's first commercially available tracks were a pair of nine-minute tracks, "Frisk" and "Anthropophagi", that led off doof@cybersonic.aust.com – an underground acid trance compilation album distributed by cult electronic label Creative Vibes in 1996.
 Pnau would then feature on another Creative Vibes project, 1998's compilation record Evolutionary Vibes III: The Evolution Will Not Be Televised, with the song "Discone".